Skip navigation

 2. Encourage a growth mindset

 Fostering a growth mindset can transform how employees view challenges and opportunities.
 Managers should demonstrate that they see failures as learning experiences rather than setbacks.
-Promote a culture where continuous improvement is valued and taking risks is seen as a part of the learning process.
+Promote a culture where continuous improvement is valued and taking thoughtful risks is seen as part of the learning process.

 3. Allocate time for learning